Writer, teacher, roofer, politician, herbalist & occasional taunt.

-I’ve been many things – teacher, writer, roofer, politician, herbalist and occasional taunt.
-I have a great love of the natural world, a spiritual spine, a desire for reason in an illogical world of human emotion, and I really like islands.
+I have a great love of the natural world, a spiritual spine, a desire for reason in an illogical world of human emotion and I really like islands.

-Born to an English mother and a German father Hecht and his brother spent their youth, partially on the west coast but mostly in the Okanagan Valley.
+Born to an English mother and a German father, Mark and his brother spent their youth partially on the west coast but mostly in the Okanagan Valley.

 From the University of Victoria he received a Bachelor or Arts in Geography and from the University of Manitoba, a Master’s Degree in City Planning.